Putting Together Your Down Payment

 Down payment requirements for FHA mortgages are below those of conventional mortgage loans, even though these loans come with current rates of interest.
 The required down payment can be as low as three percent and the closing costs may be financed in the mortgage.

 VA loans are backed by the Department of Veterans Affairs.
 Service persons and veterans can receive a VA loan, which generally offers a competitive fixed interest rate, no down payment, and minimal closing costs.
 While the VA does not actually issue the loans, it does issue a certificate of eligibility to qualify for a VA loan.

 - Piggy-back loans

 A piggy-back loan is a second mortgage that closes at the same time as the first.
 Often the first mortgage is for 80% of the cost of the home and the "piggyback" funds 10%.
 The borrower pays the remaining 10%, rather than come up with the typical 20% down payment.

 - Carry-Back loans

-No matter how you gather your down payment, the satisfaction of living in your own home will be just as great!
+No matter your method of putting together your down payment, the thrill of owning your own home will be just as great!